 How it works

 GitVersion v3 works very differently to v2.
-Version 2 had knowledge of both GitFlow and GitHubFlow hard coded into it, with each branch having it's own class which calculated the version for that branch type.
+Version 2 had knowledge of both GitFlow and GitHubFlow hard coded into it, with each branch having its own class which calculated the version for that branch type.

 v3 is driven by configuration, meaning most of the behaviors in GitVersion can be tweaked to work the way you want.
 This also makes it much more predictable and easier to diagnose when odd things are happening.